What is UX Redesign?

 How to Conduct UX Redesign?

-To conduct a UX redesign, you need to follow a process just like a UX design process is being followed when a product is designed for the first time.
-The steps given below will help you to go through a series of steps to conduct a successful and profitable redesign.
+To conduct a UX redesign, you need to follow the UX design process just like when a product is designed for the first time.
+The steps below will help you to go through a series of steps to conduct a successful and profitable redesign.

 1. Find Your Objective

 “Recognizing the need is the primary condition for design.” –Charles Eames

 The first step is to decide about the goals that you want to achieve from the UX redesign.
 This will help you to follow the right steps in the process.
 There can be different goals that are achieved by UX redesign.

 Fix UX Problems: You are going to fix the UX problems that are either observed internally by the UX team or have been identified by the users.

 Grow business: You want to enrich the experience by adding more features and covering more user profiles through your product.

 2. Conduct Usability Testing